How to train a bully dog

 Gradually introduce distractions as your pet masters the commands.
 This can include practicing in different locations or with other animals around.
 I recall a time when my pup was hesitant to obey “stay” at the park, but with repeated practice, he eventually became more confident.
 This step is vital for ensuring reliability in various situations.

-See also How to train a dog to live outside
+See also How to house train a mature dog

 Lastly, maintain a relaxed atmosphere during sessions.
 If either of us feels frustrated, it’s best to take a break.
 I’ve learned that keeping training lighthearted makes the experience enjoyable for both of us, reinforcing our bond and making learning a rewarding process.